Prakash2350/Solution-to-Problems-From-Problem-Solving-Journals/README.md

-# Solution-to-Problems-on-SSMJ
+# Solution-to-Problems-From-Problem-Solving-Journals
-I will upload my solutions to problems on SSMJ here
+I will upload my solutions to problems from Problem Solving Journals